nextras/orm/docs/config-nette.md

 	nextras.orm.cache: Cache(..., 'mynamespace')
 ```

-To parse own modifiers add `addModifier` call to parser factory's setup or define your metadata parser factory from scratch:
+To parse custom modifiers, add an `addModifier` call to the parser factory's setup or define your metadata parser factory from scratch:

 ```neon
 services: